philou/philou.github.com/source/_posts/2017-09-22-how-we-used-the-improvement-kata-to-gain-25-percent-of-productivity-part-4.markdown

 ## Not there yet !

-We're getting closer to the end, but you'll see that in next post, we'll continue with other PDCA experiments.
+We're getting closer to the end, but you're not done with PDCA yet.

 This was post 4 in a [series of 5](/blog/categories/first-improvement-kata-series/) about the improvement kata.
+In the next and last post of this story you'll learn how we ended the PDCAs for great results.